grillbaer/esp32-power-consumption-test/README.md

 ## Test Setup

 The test setup was powered with a lab power supply at 5.0 V, optionally at 3.7 V for rechargeable Li-ion batteries, or 12 V if the board supports it.
 The current was measured both with a UNI-T UT61E multimeter in the mA range in series and with an oscillosope at an 1.00 &#937; series resistor.
 The voltage loss at the multimeter and the resistor is below 100 mV.
-The oscilloscope view helps to see current spikes, mainly from the voltage regulators.
+The oscilloscope view helps to see current spikes and noise, mainly from the voltage regulators.

+No external peripherals were connected to the boards during the test.
+Note that these may severely influence the power consumption in real applications during deep sleep.
+GPIOs are not automatically of high impedence while sleeping, pull-up or -down and output may still be active and the behavior is not equal for all GPIOs.
+For the subset of RTC GPIOs, you may control their behavior using `rtc_gpio_isolate(gpio)`, `rtc_gpio_hold_en(gpio)` and `rtc_gpio_hold_dis(gpio)` and some other `rtc_gpio_...()` functions in [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/gpio.html).
+For battery life optimization, you always will need to measure your own circuit.
+It may be far off the minimum values from the table.

 ## Test Cycle